-- 4.4 neighbourhood plan is a community project, and must derive its authority and policies from the community.
+4.4 The neighbourhood plan is a community project, and must derive its authority and policies from the community.
 Communication, feedback and consultation have played a major part in developing our Plan.
-The consultation process included: - The steering group met monthly - Minutes of these meetings are available on the parish council website - Updates were provided in the village magazine and on the village Facebook page - One to one meetings with interested groups, landowners and residents - Updates to the Parish Council and the steering group - Stalls at village events such as the annual fete - Public workshops to establish design principles and community views on where development should go - Leaflet drop to every household in the village with an opportunity to have their say by post or email - Special public meetings some of which have been attended by over 150 local residents - Poster campaign on village notice boards and telegraph poles
+The consultation process included:

+- The steering group met monthly - Minutes of these meetings are available on the parish council website - Updates were provided in the village magazine and on the village Facebook page - One to one meetings with interested groups, landowners and residents - Updates to the Parish Council and the steering group - Stalls at village events such as the annual fete - Public workshops to establish design principles and community views on where development should go - Leaflet drop to every household in the village with an opportunity to have their say by post or email - Special public meetings some of which have been attended by over 150 local residents - Poster campaign on village notice boards and telegraph poles

 As the draft neighbourhood plan progressed, the frequency of public meetings has increased in order to gauge community responses to draft policies and site allocation.
 In addition, three important projects have been undertaken to provide additional evidence needed for the Plan.

 4.5 In 2015, an independent Housing Needs Survey was commissioned by the parish council and carried out by Oxfordshire Rural Community Council.
 The Housing Needs Survey provided opportunities for respondents to make general comments and answer questions designed to help establish priorities for the Plan whilst testing some of the key findings assumed by the Parish Plan 2014.
 The results were then independently analysed and made available to the parish council.

 4.6 A Landscape and Green Spaces Study was carried out by the sub-group.
 This short report included a desk top review of the findings of the Village Design Statement, the BCS Conservation Area Character Appraisal and appropriate landscape reports.
-It also used the findings of the Parish

-Plan and feedback from workshops / meetings / leaflet drops that had been carried out to inform the neighbourhood plan.
+It also used the findings of the Parish Plan and feedback from workshops / meetings / leaflet drops that had been carried out to inform the neighbourhood plan.

-- 4.7 A Site Assessments Report has been carried out to provide a summary of site assessments for background information and input in to the spatial and housing allocation policies for the Brightwell cum Sotwell Neighbourhood Plan (BPNP). - 4.8 A planning consultant (Neil Homer, Planning Director RCOH Ltd) was appointed to guide the neighbourhood plan subcommittee and to ensure that the draft neighbourhood plan. - 4.9 The pre submission report and its supporting evidence is available on the parish council website with links to this site on the parish website and Facebook page.
-Posters have been placed around the village advertising the 8 week public consultation and every household in the village has been leafleted to inform them on how to have their say.
-To allow for those without access to the web, printed copies are available at a number of accessible village locations.
-A public meeting is planned with two drop in sessions for residents to have one to one meeting with the sub-committee.
-Comments can be submitted online or on paper, and all comments will be very carefully documented.
+4.7 A Site Assessments Report has been carried out to provide a summary of site assessments for background information and input in to the spatial and housing allocation policies for the Brightwell cum Sotwell Neighbourhood Plan (BCSNP).

+4.8 A qualified planning consultant was appointed to guide the neighbourhood plan subcommittee and to ensure that the draft neighbourhood plan.

+4.9 The pre submission report and its supporting evidence was made available on the Parish Council website with links to this site on the parish website and Facebook page.
+Posters were placed around the village advertising the 7 week public consultation and every household in the village was leafleted to inform them on how to have their say.
+To allow for those without access to the web, printed copies were made available at a number of accessible village locations.

-At the same time, the parish council will consult with a full list of statutory bodies such as the County Council, the Environment Agency, Natural England, Historic England and Thames Water.
+A public meeting was held with two drop in sessions for residents to have one to one meeting with the sub-committee.
+At the same time, the Parish Council consulted a full list of the statutory bodies such as the County Council, the Environment Agency, Natural England, Historic England and Thames Water.